wcko87/rabiribi-map-editing/docs/events/tile_events.md

 # Tile modifier events

 These are events that you typically place directly on tiles in order to add destructables to the map.
+If a block disappears, any collision attached to it also disappears.
+Conversely, if a block appears, then any collision attached to it will appear as well.

 - **[1] Wood block**
   - Block can be destroyed by hammer attacks.